 - Is your home surrounded by bushes?
 If so, it's worth noting that they can make it easier for intruders to access your property without being seen.
-Privacy is important, but maintain clear sight-lines to entries so that burglars are deterred.
+Privacy is important, but maintain clear sight-lines to entries so that burglars are deterred;

-Leaving windows open and relying on old doors with old locks also puts your home at risk.
-You should also think about access to windows.
-A window next to a flat roof should be properly locked when you are not nearby, especially if there is easy access to the flat roof by way of a drainpipe or trellis.
+- It may seem obvious, but you'd be surprised how many people leave windows open, putting their home's security at risk.
+If you have a window next to a flat roof, it should properly locked when you are not nearby, especially if there is easy access to the flat roof by way of a drainpipe or trellis;

 - Lock your shed – not only might you lose tools, they could even be used to force entry to your property.